ToastedOven/MoistureUpset/README.md

 # Changelog

+ 1.3.0: Added compatibility for the new update!
+Not much else to note here but do know that we are still working on stuff.
+We acknowledge that some enemies are now incomplete but we will get to them soonTM.

  1.2.1: Fixed a few bugs with sounds still playing when turned off.

  1.2.0: Fixed issues with the FrankasaurusEngi mod (and probably other engi mods) Changed the chance shrine and the triple shops.
 Added a setting which disables everything except the survivor skins, make sure to check this if you only want to use the survivor skins we implement!
 (Also increases load times dramatically since we don't load stuff you don't want)